Coordinates Adapted to Vector Fields III: Real Analyticity: Proofs

 \subsection{Real Analytic Functions and ODEs}

 At various points, we will need to prove functions are real analytic.
 The way we will do this is by showing the functions satisfy a ODE which depends real analytically on the appropriate parameters.
-We begin with a simple and classical version of this.
+We begin with a simple and classical version of this where we deduce the solutions to a certain real analytic PDE are real analytic, by reducing it to a real analytic ODE.

 \begin{prop} Let $\Omega\subseteq \R^n$ be an open set and $f\in \CjSpace{1}[\Omega][\R^m]$ satisfy

 where $F_j$ is real analytic in both variables.
 Then, $f$ is real analytic. \end{prop} \begin{proof}[Proof Sketch] Fix $s\in \Omega$.
 We will show $f$ is real analytic near $s$.
 Set $g(\epsilon,t):=f(\epsilon t+s)$.
 Then, we have